OpenRLHF/OpenRLHF/README.md

 <hr>

-> **The code is open-source, feel free to use it, contributions are welcome!
-Note: The license of the model depends on the provider of the model.**

 OpenRLHF is a high-performance RLHF framework built on Ray, DeepSpeed and HuggingFace Transformers:

 - **Simple and easy to use**: OpenRLHF is one of the simplest high-performance RLHF libraries currently available, enabling 34B model RLHF training with just a single DGXA100 node (see the training [script](./examples/scripts/train_ppo_llama_ray_34b.sh)).